-spect, and all personal communications or matters of in-dividual interest, will be charged for at advertising rates.
+Obituary Notices exceeding five lines, Tributes of Respect, and all personal communications or matters of individual interest, will be charged for at advertising rates.
 Announcements of marriages and deaths, and notices of a religious character, are respectfully solicited, and will be inserted gratis.